 Handloom cotton calico is a type of fabric that holds cultural significance and woven using traditional handloom techniques.
 Handloom cotton calico is lightweight and breathable, making it ideal for warm weather garments such as dresses, blouses, and skirts.
 Its softness adds comfort to the wearer, allowing for easy movement throughout the day.
 Handloom cotton calico represents a blend of tradition, craftsmanship, and practicality, making it a cherished fabric in various cultural contexts.

-This standard was originally published in 1958 and subsequently revised in 1987.
+This standard was first published in 1958 and subsequently revised in 1987.
 The standard has again been revised to incorporate the following changes:

-a) Test method for identification of material has been incorporated;
+Test method for identification of material has been incorporated;

-b) Method of test for count of yarn along with its tolerance has been specified;
+Method of test for count of yarn along with its tolerance has been specified;

-c) Marking clause has been modified;
+Marking clause has been modified;

-d) pH value of aqueous extract has been incorporated; and
+pH value of aqueous extract has been incorporated; and

-e) References to standards have been updated.
+References to standards have been updated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex B.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test, shall be rounding off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

 Indian Standard